numfocus/gsoc/2016/proposals/rai-vivek.md

 * Documentation             : use travis-ci automated build system, follow pep8
 * Testing                   : use travis-ci, coveralls for coverage

-An additional objective of this section is to keep the design sweet and simple (KISS).
+An additional objective of this section is to focus on a simple design.

 ### Collectable information